DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 "Then we were never there.
 We have aliases, encrypted comms, no traceable equipment."
 She looked at each of them.
 "This is reconnaissance, not a raid.
 We gather intelligence.
 That's all."

 Milo nodded.
-"I've been monitoring Mill-4 for weeks.
+"I've been monitoring CC for weeks.
 There are blind spots in their patrol patterns.
 Windows where we can get close enough to observe without being detected."

 "How close?"
 Jason asked.